-It is desirable to decompose a program, especially a large one, into modular components that can be separately written, compiled, tested, and debugged.
-Such components are typically called modules but are also known as packages, structures, units, and classes.
+Programs, especially large ones, are typically decomposed into components that can be separately written, compiled, tested, and debugged.
+Ocaml and many other languages call such components modules, but they are also known as packages, structures, units, and classes.1

 Ideally, each individual module is described by an interface that specifies the components required by the module from the rest of the program (the imports) and the components supplied by the module to the rest of the program (the exports).
 Interfaces often list the names and types of imported and exported values along with informal English descriptions of these values (e.g., JAVA APIs).
 Such interfaces make it possible for programmers to implement a module without having to know the implementation details of other modules.
 They also make it possible for a compiler to check for type consistency within a single module.